• About Us

 Banda Singh Bahadur - Martyrdom

-Image Credit: Kulvir Samra
+Image Credit: Kulveer Samra

-He was the first man to deal a severe blow to the cruel, fanatic Mughal rule in Punjab.
+In conclusion, Baba Banda Singh Bahadur was the first man to deal a severe blow to the cruel, fanatic Mughal rule in Punjab.
 He broke the first sod in the conquest of that province by the Sikhs.
-He virtually succeeded in destroying the Muslim ruling class.
-Although it was forty years after his death that Lahore, the capital of Punjab, was occupied by the Khalsa, and a regular Sikh rule was declared, it was Banda Singh Bahadur who laid the foundation of the Sikh Empire in 1710.
-He was the founder of Sikh rule.
+Although it was forty years after his death that the Khalsa occupied Lahore and declared a regular Sikh rule, it was Banda Singh Bahadur who laid the foundation of the Sikh Empire in 1710.
+He was truly the founder of Sikh rule.

 [Video Courtesy: BBC Hindi]